kyree-nero/web-sample-boot-application/README.md

 			app:latest

 The project has one dynamic page and one static page you can visit to verify the project is working (see links below)

+This project has different branches for angular, vue and plain jquery

 <h3>urls</h3>